Robert Quinn (American football): Professional career

+Pre-draft

-Already in April 2010, Quinn was regarded as one of the top prospects for the 2011 NFL Draft.
+Already in April 2010, Quinn was regarded as one of the top prospects for the 2011 NFL draft.
 Despite sitting out all of his junior season, he was still projected to be a top-10 selection in January 2011.
 His stock slightly dropped after the combine, projecting him at No. 11 in early March.

 St. Louis / Los Angeles Rams

+2011

-The St. Louis Rams selected Quinn in the first round (14th overall) of the 2011 NFL Draft.
+The St. Louis Rams selected Quinn in the first round (14th overall) of the 2011 NFL draft.
 Quinn was the second defensive end drafted in 2011 after J. J. Watt (11th overall).

-2011 season

 On July 30, 2011, the St. Louis Rams signed Quinn to a fully guaranteed four-year, $9.43 million contract that includes a signing bonus of $4.77 million.
 Quinn arrived a day late to practice due to the birth of his first son.
 Throughout training camp, Quinn competed to be a starting defensive end against long time veteran James Hall.
 Head coach Steve Spagnuolo named Quinn the primary backup defensive end to start the season, behind veterans Chris Long and James Hall.

-He made his professional regular season debut in the St. Louis Rams’ Week 2 game at the New York Giants and made two solo tackles and recorded his first career sack as the Rams lost 28-16 on Monday Night Football.
-Quinn made his first career sack on Giants’ quarterback Eli Manning for an eight-yard loss during the third quarter.
+He made his professional regular season debut in the St. Louis Rams' Week 2 game at the New York Giants and made two solo tackles and recorded his first career sack as the Rams lost 28–16 on Monday Night Football.
+Quinn made his first career sack on Giants' quarterback Eli Manning for an eight-yard loss during the third quarter.
 On October 30, 2011, he recorded his second sack and blocked a punt against the New Orleans Saints, earning the NFC Special Teams Player of the Week Award for his effort.
-In Week 11, Quinn made a season-high five solo tackles and had one sack during a 24-7 loss against the Seattle Seahawks.
+In Week 11, Quinn made a season-high five solo tackles and had one sack during a 24–7 loss against the Seattle Seahawks.
 On December 18, 2011, Quinn earned his first career start after James Hall sustained a knee injury.
-He recorded one tackle and a pass deflection as the Rams lost 20-13 against the Cincinnati Bengals.
+He recorded one tackle and a pass deflection as the Rams lost 20–13 against the Cincinnati Bengals.
 Quinn completed his rookie season with 23 combined tackles (20 solo), five sacks, three blocked punts, two pass deflections, and a forced fumble in 16 games and one start.

-2012 season
+2012

-On January 2, 2012, the St. Louis Rams fired head coach Steve Spagnuolo after they completed the season with a 4-12 record.
+On January 2, 2012, the St. Louis Rams fired head coach Steve Spagnuolo after they completed the season with a 4–12 record.
 On January 13, 2012, the St. Louis Rams hired former Tennessee Titans head coach Jeff Fisher.
 Head coach Jeff Fisher named Quinn and Chris Long the starting defensive ends to begin the regular season.
-On October 4, 2012, Quinn recorded six combined tackles (four solo) and a season-high three sacks on Kevin Kolb during a 17-3 win against the Arizona Cardinals.
+On October 4, 2012, Quinn recorded six combined tackles (four solo) and a season-high three sacks on Kevin Kolb during a 17–3 win against the Arizona Cardinals.
 He finished the 2012 NFL season with 29 combined tackles (24 solo) and 10.5 sacks in 16 games and 14 starts.